VNCHub/golang-api-rest/README.md

 **1. To view all data in JSON format**, perform a GET request to the address <http://localhost:8000/api/characters>

-**2. To view data in JSON format**, perform a GET request to the address <http://localhost:8000/api/characters/{id}> where "id" is a number from 1-10.
+**2. To view one data in JSON format**, perform a GET request to the address <http://localhost:8000/api/characters/{id}> where "id" is a number from 1-10.

 **3. To create data**, perform a POST request to the address <http://localhost:8000/api/characters> with the body of the request containing a JSON file, informing the "name" and "history" according to the model: